 Adaptation Fund Illustrative Evaluation Reporting Template and Checklist 1.
-Titl e page Name and type of evaluation - typically based on the ToR title; refer to Figure 1 for the names of Fund evaluation types Evaluation timeframe and date of the report Countries of the evaluation intervention Names of commissioning and any partner organizations Name(s) of the evaluator(s) or evaluating firm 2.
-Opt ional front material Ex plan ation - Content will vary according to evaluation context, but can include: Preface - optional concise paragraph (or two) introducing the importance and relevance of the evaluation, often authored by a prominent sponsor or leader in the funding or commissioning entity.
+Title page ☐ Name and type of evaluation - typically based on the ToR title; refer to Figure 1 for the names of Fund evaluation types ☐ Evaluation timeframe and date of the report ☐ Countries of the evaluation intervention ☐ Names of commissioning and any partner organizations ☐ Name(s) of the evaluator(s) or evaluating firm 2.
+Optional front material Explanation - Content will vary according to evaluation context, but can include: ☐ Preface - optional concise paragraph (or two) introducing the importance and relevance of the evaluation, often authored by a prominent sponsor or leader in the funding or commissioning entity.
 Acknowledgements - recognize and thank individuals and entities that sponsored, contributed to, supported, and/or participated in the evaluation 3.
-Tab le of contents 3.
-Tab Accurate and coherent overview of report sections and lists of tables, boxes, figures, charts, and annexes, each aligned with respective page numbers Accurate and coherent overview of report sections and lists of tables, boxes, figures, charts, Accurate and coherent overview of report sections and lists of tables, boxes, figures, charts, and annexes, each aligned with respective page numbers 4.
-Acr Accurate and coherent overview of report sections and lists of tables, boxes, figures, charts, and annexes, each aligned with respective page numbers onyms List acronyms or abbreviations only for names and phrases that occur more than once in the 4.
-5. Ex j Acr D Exe Accurate and coherent overview of report sections and lists of tables, boxes, figures, charts, and annexes, each aligned with respective page numbers onyms List acronyms or abbreviations only for names and phrases that occur more than once in the report 4.
-5. Ex j Acr D Exe Accurate and coherent overview of report sections and lists of tables, boxes, figures, charts, and annexes, each aligned with respective page numbers onyms List acronyms or abbreviations only for names and phrases that occur more than once in the report cutive summary ation - Provides a standalone, concise overview of the essential parts of a report in two to five Critically important for senior decision makers and others who do not have time to read the full 4.
-5. Ex j Acr D Exe plana ges.
-Accurate and coherent overview of report sections and lists of tables, boxes, figures, charts, and annexes, each aligned with respective page numbers onyms List acronyms or abbreviations only for names and phrases that occur more than once in the report cutive summary ation - Provides a standalone, concise overview of the essential parts of a report in two to five Critically important for senior decision makers and others who do not have time to read the full nd should be written to highlight key take-away messages.
-Key elements to include: Explanation of evaluation's background purpose, scope (time period, geographic coverage,

-- □ Concise summary of key evaluation findings and conclusions - □ Concise summary of lessons learned and recommendations (aligned with conclusions)
+Table of contents \square Accurate and coherent overview of report sections and lists of tables, boxes, figures, charts, and annexes, each aligned with respective page numbers 4.
+Acronyms \square List acronyms or abbreviations only for names and phrases that occur more than once in the report 5.
+Executive summary Explanation - Provides a standalone, concise overview of the essential parts of a report in two to five pages.
+Critically important for senior decision makers and others who do not have time to read the full report and should be written to highlight key take-away messages.
+Key elements to include: Explanation of evaluation's background purpose, scope (time period, geographic coverage, population groups), audience and intended uses \square Brief overview of the intervention being evaluated - i.e., project(s), programme(s), strategy, etc. \square Brief description of any key aspect of the evaluation approach, methods, and limitations if appropriate (as this will fully be presented separately) \square Concise summary of key evaluation findings and conclusions \square Concise summary of lessons learned and recommendations (aligned with conclusions)